Ali-Mikael/Application-hacking/h4-Disaddembly.md

 <img width="488" height="197" alt="Screenshot from 2026-02-06 09-38-39" src="https://github.com/user-attachments/assets/dc22c016-b22c-4e3c-b5a9-e9f2ce1a0472" />

-Because I cannot look at the original source code and the machine code is alien language, I decided to exract some human readable content from the executable by using our old friend `strings`.
+Because the original source code is off limits and the machine code is alien language, I decided to exract some human readable content from the executable by using our old friend `strings`.

 #### And wouldn't you know, it delivered once again:
 <img width="457" height="541" alt="Screenshot from 2026-02-06 09-39-29" src="https://github.com/user-attachments/assets/9e0f6663-1e84-4f4a-a78b-83a3c5569b48" />